ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 Certificate [6.3.5]
 : The server's certificate.
-If the client offered a "Raw Public Key" type in ServerCertExtension, then this SHALL contain a SubjectPublicKeyInfo value for the server's key as specified in {{RFC7250}}.
+If the client offered a "Raw Public Key" type in ServerCertTypeExtension, then this SHALL contain a SubjectPublicKeyInfo value for the server's key as specified in {{RFC7250}}.
 Otherwise, it SHALL contain one or more X.509 Certificates, as specified in {{I-D.ietf-tls-tls13}}, Section 6.3.5.